Hey dear friends, hope you’re keeping well!

 Since this omelette is vegan, of course it doesn’t contain any eggs.
 How do we make omelette without eggs you may ask?
 Well the secret ingredients are silken tofu and chickpea flour.
 The combination of these two, for me, makes the perfect consistency for an egg-free omelette.
 If you’d like to add some ‘eggy’ flavour, a pinch or two of kala namak (black salt) will do the trick.

 Traditionally, Spanish Omelette is quite heavy on the oil so, to make this one a bit lighter, I first boil the potatoes until they are just soft.
-I then pan fry them with the onion in a little extra virgin olive oil and salt to enhance their flavour.
+I then pan fry them with the onion and garlic in a little extra virgin olive oil and salt to enhance their flavour.

 Since I posted the original vegan Spanish omelette recipe back in February 2019, it’s become a firm favourite with our lovely readers, and I’ve absolutely loved seeing all the photos you’ve been sharing on social media!
 It was these photos and your lovely feedback that inspired me to experiment with new veggie and flavour combinations.
 I can’t wait to see your pictures of this one!

 Vegan Spanish Potato Omelette with Roasted Red Pepper and Sun-Dried Tomato

 - 400 g / 14 oz waxy potatoes e.g. charlotte, maris peer or salad potatoes (no need to peel)

 - 1½ TBSP extra virgin olive oil divided

 - 60 ml / ¼ cup plant milk (I used soya milk)

 - 300 g / 10½ oz silken tofu drained

 - 45 g / ⅓ cup gram flour (aka chickpea flour, besan flour)